phptek/silverstripe-jsontext/docs/en/usage.md

 ## Updating and Modifying JSON

-No self-respecting JSON query solution is complete without the ability to selectively modify nested JSON data and sub-nodes.
+No self-respecting JSON query solution would be complete without the ability to selectively modify nested JSON data.
 The module overloads `setValue()` to accept an optional 3rd parameter, a valid JSONPath expression.

 If the expression matches >1 JSON nodes, then that result is expressed as an indexed array, and each matching